Code-Institute-Submissions/GMontaque-hangman-game/README.md

 ![picture of the mockup of the website](assets/images/mockup.PNG)

-o Here I have re-created one of the classic games that I think everybody has either heard about or played, hangman.
+- Here I have re-created one of the classic games that I think everybody has either heard about or played, hangman.
 The idea of the game is quite simply, you are presenting with a number of blank squares or lines which represent the letters in the word that you need to guess.
 You then have to pick a letter and if the word contains the letter, then it will appear on the screen but be careful as if the letter is not included then you’ll be one set closer to loosing and the man being hung.

-To add in some extra level of complexity and to give the game more features and replay ability I have added in a number of features and extra elements which the user can interact with.
+- To add in some extra level of complexity and to give the game more features and replay ability I have added in a number of features and extra elements which the user can interact with.
 To also improve the immersion sound tracks have been added to the site as well as the visual aspect has been created to feel like an 80’s arcade game.

 [Live Website Link](https://gmontaque.github.io/hangman-game/)